Optimal (controlled) quantum state preparation and improved unitary synthesis by quantum circuits with any number of ancillary qubits: Abstract

-Our construction induces a circuit for the standard quantum state preparation (QSP) problem of $\ket{0^n} \to \ket{\psi}$ for any $\ket{\psi}$, pinning down its depth complexity to $\Theta(n+2^{n}/(n+m))$ and its size complexity to $\Theta(2^{n})$ for \textit{any} $m$.
-This improves results in a recent line of investigations of QSP with ancillary qubits.
+When $k=0$, the problem becomes the canonical quantum state preparation (QSP) problem with ancillary qubits, which asks for efficient implementations of the transformation $\ket{0^n}\ket{0^m} \to \ket{\psi}\ket{0^m}$.
+This problem has many applications with many investigations, yet its circuit complexity remains open.
+Our construction completely solves this problem, pinning down its depth complexity to $\Theta(n+2^{n}/(n+m))$ and its size complexity to $\Theta(2^{n})$ for \textit{any} $m$.